etn-ccis/blui-angular-workflows/login-workflow/README.md

 -   **showSelfRegistration**: _`boolean`_
     -   When true, shows the Create Account button to allow for self registration.
     -   Default: true

+# API Services

+This document outlines the various exports and configuration options for the `@pxblue/angular-auth-workflow` package.

 ## PxbAuthSecurityService